What We Have Found

 They waste public money on a breathtaking scale

-In March 2025, the Welsh Government escalated DHCW to Level 3 — the highest tier of government intervention — for "serious concerns about the ability to deliver major programmes."
+In March 2025, the Welsh Government escalated DHCW to Level 3 — Enhanced Monitoring — for "serious concerns about the ability to deliver major programmes."
 Not one programme.
 Not two.
 Nine.
 Every major project DHCW is responsible for is under scrutiny, simultaneously, under the same leadership.

 The numbers, verified from public records, are staggering.
-Over £42 million committed to a social care system (WCCIS) with organisations trying to leave. £47 to £56 million on a radiology contract that hit implementation setbacks within two years. £8.5 million and seven years on an eye care system that has missed two national deadlines and still isn't delivered.
+Identifiable programme costs alone approach £200 million — and the true total is substantially higher.
+Over £42 million committed to a social care system (WCCIS) with organisations trying to leave. £47 to £56 million on a radiology contract that hit implementation setbacks within two years.
+Up to £80 million on a GP systems contract that forced Welsh practices onto one platform, then forced them back to the other. £8.5 million and seven years on an eye care system that has missed two national deadlines and still isn't delivered. £11 million on a patient outcomes platform from an organisation that cannot measure outcomes.
 Eight years on a laboratory system with one lab partially live and the original supplier contract terminated.
-The entire Welsh GP estate forced onto one software platform, then forced back to the other — the cost of both migrations never published.
+And six of the nine Level 3 programmes have never published any expenditure figure at all.

 When asked at a public accountability meeting in January 2026 what return the public had received on its investment, CEO Helen Thomas admitted: "We don't have an ROI on all of our investments."
 The only concrete financial benefit the organisation could cite was £0.5 million in "equivalent savings" — not cash — from a single system.
 Against hundreds of millions in expenditure.